-1. This budget was developed within the lower rate environment.

-2. Continued commitment of \$23.373m to renew and upgrade the Shire's infrastructure in the capital works program.

-3. To ensure intergenerational equity in funding the acquisition, renewal or construction of assets, Council recognises that it may need to resort to the prudent use of loan borrowings.

-4. Growth within the Shire and the increasing contract costs to regularly maintain the increased number of parks and gardens, buildings and other infrastructure.
+- 1. This budget was developed under the State Government cap on the level of rate increases. - 2.
+Continued commitment of \$23.373m to renew and upgrade the Shire's infrastructure in the capital works program. - 3.
+To ensure intergenerational equity in funding the acquisition, renewal or construction of assets, Council recognises that it may need to resort to the prudent use of loan borrowings. - 4.
+Growth within the Shire and the increasing contract costs to regularly maintain the increased number of parks and gardens, buildings and other infrastructure.